darrenkidd/coah-python-bootcamp/README.md

 This should set everything up for you.

+## Why Python?

+Python is an easy-to-read, simple, yet powerful language, which makes it a wonderful language to start learning with.
+Once you know the basics, there is so much you can do with it!

+It's also become incredibly popular in the last decade because of it's applications in data science and machine-learning/artificial-intelligence.
+In addition, it provides excellent libraries for _integrating_ APIs/services/websites into your own custom workflows.
+This is why programming is such a key skill to learn, today!

 ## Layout

 1. Each **lesson folder** will contain all of the individual (working) steps we